StanchevVeselin/Vision-market/README.md

 -Email Notifications: Automatically send emails when a new order is created to the owner and the customer.
 -Authentication: Secure login and registration for users.

-Deployment and Hosting
--The application is hosted and accessible at the following link: https://vitamins-aba4e.web.app/